hakancangunerli/topic_recognition/README.md

 # topic recognition

-This is a Python application that uses natural language processing (NLP) techniques to analyze and recognize topics from a text corpus (within this context, it's the texts between my partner and I) .
-The app is designed to process textual data, such as your girlfriend's texts, and identify the main themes or topics discussed within the conversation.
+This is a Python notebook that uses natural language processing (NLP) techniques to analyze and recognize topics from a text corpus (within this context, it's the texts between my partner and I).

-Packages Used:
+# Packages Used
 spacy
 pandas
 plotly